jonmorehouse/go-media-worker/readme.md

 -	4.)
 Utilities -- utilities for various pieces of application

 	-	file naming utilities
+	-	buffer to json utility -- send a bitstream and return a decoded json struct

 -	5.)
 App -- should control the various tasks and create a master task runner that will run on several cores in parallel

 	-	should read multiple parameters to determine how many cores and processes can efficiently be run

 Testing Environments
 -

 -	`gowatch -test ` (run inside of a directory to continually test application)
 -	need to create `, r` commands within local.vimrc to trigger file changes etc